wangxianggit/HGSAN/README.md

-This repository is the implementation of [Heterogeneous Graph Self Attention Networks(HGSAN)]
+This repository is the implementation of paper [Heterogeneous Graph Self Attention Networks(HGSAN)] submitted to Pattern Recognition.

 ## Installation